Hafez al-Assad: Consolidating power

 He cut prices for basic foodstuffs 15 percent, which won him support from ordinary citizens.
+He lived in a modest house and worked 15 hours a day.
 Jadid's security services were purged, some military criminal investigative powers were transferred to the police, and the confiscation of goods under Jadid was reversed.
 Restrictions on travel to and trade with Lebanon were eased, and Assad encouraged growth in the private sector.
 While Assad supported most of Jadid's policies, he proved more pragmatic after he came to power.

 Most of Jadid's supporters faced a choice: continue working for the Ba'ath government under Assad, or face repression.
 Assad made it clear from the beginning "that there would be no second chances".
 However, later in 1970, he recruited support from the Ba'athist old guard who had supported Aflaq's leadership during the 1963–1966 power struggle.
 An estimated 2,000 former Ba'athists rejoined the party after hearing Assad's appeal, among them party ideologist Georges Saddiqni and Shakir al-Fahham, a secretary of the founding, 1st National Congress of the Ba'ath Party in 1947.
 Assad ensured that they would not defect to the pro-Aflaqite Ba'ath Party in Iraq with the Treason Trials in 1971, in which he prosecuted Aflaq, Amin al-Hafiz and nearly 100 followers (most in absentia).
 The few who were convicted were not imprisoned long, and the trials were primarily symbolic.

-At the 11th National Congress Assad assured party members that his leadership was a radical change from that of Jadid, and he would implement a "corrective movement" to return Syria to the true "nationalist socialist line".
+At the 11th National Congress, Assad assured party members that his leadership was a radical change from that of Jadid, and he would implement a "corrective movement" to return Syria to the true "nationalist socialist line".
 Unlike Jadid, Assad emphasised "the advancement of which all resources and manpower [would be] mobilised [was to be] the liberation of the occupied territories".
 This would mark a major break with his predecessors and would, according to Raymond Hinnebusch, dictate "major alterations in the course of the Ba'thist state".